Last year was a fantastic summer for the Gifted Geek team here in the UK.

 The Best of the Rest

-We also had the chance to test several other inflatable kayaks and the following three made it onto our list:
+We also had the chance to test several other products and the following three made it into our list of the top 5 best inflatable kayaks.

 #3 Bluefin SUP/Kayak